lannes/Flutter-AdaptiveCards/README.md

 * Add template and data json merge support - Adaptive Cards 1.3
 * Inject locale behavior in more places
+* Media `poster` is broken, possibly with the latest media player update
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates
     * `initData` currently injected directly into a widget